 - Certification Name: The name of the certification exam should describe the professional value that it would provide to prospective test-takers.
 When an organization names a certification program, the purpose of and benefits achieved through the certification should be clear in the title to avoid confusion.
 "Alphabet soup," or the excessive use of acronyms, should be avoided or used sparingly.

 - Test Development: Prospective test-takers will consider how the program was developed, and by whom it was developed.
 The exam should be put through a rigorous process by subject matter experts.
 Exams that are developed with the help of a testing provider can greatly benefit an organization – and by default, test takers.
 These entities typically already have the knowledge base and resources, such as an expert staff of psychometricians, to quickly and efficiently create valid, sound exams and items than individual organizations.
 Oftentimes, testing agencies have an item bank that can be utilized or that can serve as smart models for creating new ones.

 - Test Delivery: The "how" and "where" of certification exams are also important.
 Is the exam delivered in a secure environment?
 Is the exam proctored?
 Are books allowed in the room?
 Generally, the more secure the testing environment, the more highly regarded the exam.
 Organizations likely value exams taken in a secure environment with "no books" or reference materials allowed, since the individual sitting for the exam has had to prove knowledge.
-A certification exam that allows you to bring in reference materials, or that you can take in a non- proctored environment such as your home, are probably not as valued as being a reliable gauge of skill level and may not benefit you as much.
+A certification exam that allows you to bring in reference materials, or that you can take in a non- proctored environment, are probably not as valued as being a reliable gauge of skill level and may not benefit you as much.